azadbolour/boardgame/scala-server/README.md

 - Do we have to close a db in slick?

 - Add tests similar to the ones in the sample, then remove the sample.

+- More generic code based on axis - just call generic code on rows or columns depending on axis.

 ## Known Issues